Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Abstract

 \section{Abstract}

-Deep generative models are generally categorized into explicit models and implicit models.
-The former defines an explicit density form, whose normalizing constant is often unknown; while the latter, including generative adversarial networks (GANs), generates samples without explicitly defining a density function.
-In spite of substantial recent advances demonstrating the power of the two classes of generative models in many applications, both of them, when used alone, suffer from respective limitations and drawbacks.
-To mitigate these issues, we propose {\it Stein Bridging}, a novel joint training framework that connects an explicit density estimator and an implicit sample generator with Stein discrepancy.
-We show that the Stein Bridge induces new regularization schemes for both explicit and implicit models.
-Convergence analysis and extensive experiments demonstrate that the Stein Bridging i) improves the stability and sample quality of the GAN training, and ii) facilitates the density estimator to seek more modes in data and alleviate the mode-collapse issue.
-Additionally, we discuss several applications of Stein Bridging and useful tricks in practical implementation used in our experiments.
+There are two types of deep generative models: explicit and implicit.
+The former defines an explicit density form that allows likelihood inference; while the latter targets a flexible transformation from random noise to generated samples.
+While the two classes of generative models have shown great power in many applications, both of them, when used alone, suffer from respective limitations and drawbacks.
+To take full advantages of both models and enable mutual compensation, we propose a novel joint training framework that bridges an explicit (unnormalized) density estimator and an implicit sample generator via Stein discrepancy.
+We show that our method 1) induces novel mutual regularization via kernel Sobolev norm penalization and Moreau-Yosida regularization, and 2) stabilizes the training dynamics.
+Empirically, we demonstrate that proposed method can facilitate the density estimator to more accurately identify data modes and guide the generator to output higher-quality samples, comparing with training a single counterpart.
+The new approach also shows promising results when the training samples are contaminated or limited.